Market-Connections Professional Resume Writing Services

 4. MONITOR YOUR CONNECTIONS.
 Stay on the lookout for valuable connections (try the TOP 20 PEOPLE LIST) to add to your network.
 Send them personal invitations that will make a positive impression.

 5. BE SUPPORTIVE & ENCOURAGING OF OTHERS.
 Think of LinkedIn as a community where you can exchange ideas and support.
-Comment on posts from other users and share them with your own connections.
+Comment on posts from other users and share them with your connections.

 6. BE DISCREET.
 While you’re working to raise your visibility, keep in mind that there may be times when you want to keep your job-hunting activities off view from your current boss and HR department.
 Change your privacy settings so you can control what information you want to make public.